-Per the IRS Instructions for Form 1040NR U.S. Nonresident Alien Income Tax Return (click the link and view the entire publication for additional details regarding the items below):
+Per the IRS Instructions for Form 1040NR U.S. Nonresident Alien Income Tax Return (click the link and view the entire publication for additional details regarding the items below), page 5:

 Who Must File

-File Form 1040NR if any of the following four conditions applies to you.
+You must file Form 1040NR if any of the following conditions apply to you.

 - You have no income from a trade or business conducted in the United States,